PetrosKatiforis/WebFramework/README.md

 # Simple Python Web Framework

 This repository consists of a simple web framework written in python.
-The code follows a basic Request-Response pattern.
+The code follows a basic Request-Response pattern.<br>
 You can run your app using any sort of wsgi webserver such as Gunicorn or Nginx.

 Some of the framework's features: